icapps/ios-faro/README.md

 ```

 ## Requirements

 - iOS 8 or higher
 - Because we use generics you can only use this pod in Swift only files.
 You can mix and Match with Objective-C but not with generic classes.
-Types [More info](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/BuildingCocoaApps/InteractingWithObjective-CAPIs.html#//apple_ref/doc/uid/TP40014216-CH4-ID53)
+[More info](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/BuildingCocoaApps/InteractingWithObjective-CAPIs.html#//apple_ref/doc/uid/TP40014216-CH4-ID53)

 ## Installation